List of Shameless (American TV series) characters: Debbie Gallagher

-In season 11, Debbie has some legal trouble due to her arrest with regards to Julia and pursues a romantic relationship with Mickey's cousin Sandy.
+In season 11, Debbie's legal trouble due to her arrest regarding Julia has her wearing an ankle monitor, then pursuing a romantic relationship with Mickey's cousin Sandy with Julia naively considers moving in with Debbie but Sandy gives Julia a sharp reality check by punching Julia in the face.
 However, after discovering that Sandy has a son that she abandoned, Debbie breaks up with her due to her own abandonment issues.
 At the same time, Lip decides to sell the house, leading to a fight with Lip and Debbie desperately searching for a new home while trying to fight Lip's plans.
-She later gets a dangerous new girlfriend, Heidi and considers leaving town to move to El Paso, Texas with her and Franny.
+She later gets a dangerous new girlfriend, Heidi (Shakira Barrera), just released from prison and convinces Debbie to leave town with her and Franny to El Paso, Texas with her.

 Carl Gallagher

-Carl Francis Hashish Gallagher (Ethan Cutkosky), aged 9-19, is the second-youngest Gallagher child.
+Carl Francis Hashish Gallagher (Ethan Cutkosky), aged 9–19, is the second-youngest Gallagher child.
 He initially shares a room with Lip and Ian, who try to keep their more adult interests from him.
 Carl is often in trouble at school for attacking other students.
 In his early years, he displays several psychopathic tendencies such as mutilating his toys and killing stray animals, although this behaviour seems to wane as he ages.
 He also displays concern for his father Frank and is one of the few children to call him Dad, although this loyalty weakens as Carl grows up and becomes more aware of Frank's deceptions.

 In season 3, Carl bonds with Frank when the latter convinces him he has cancer for a scheme (although he is later "cured").
 He is later placed in a foster home after Frank calls DCFS on the family, but returns once Fiona files for legal guardianship of her siblings.
 While bonding with Frank, he is nearly arrested for stealing from his former foster parents before Frank assumes full responsibility.

 During season 4, when Frank is dying from liver failure, Carl takes it upon himself to find his father an organ donor and meets his half-sister Sammi, and her son.
 He later begins a whirlwind relationship of crime with a girl named Bonnie, and is devastated when she leaves.
 After Frank survives his liver transplant, he shares a beer and hug with Carl to thank him for his help in saving him.

 In season 5, he has grown up more and begins selling drugs for a local gang which Fiona discourages and Frank encourages.
 Carl later uses his nephew Chuckie in his illicit schemes, but both are caught and sentenced to juvenile detention.
 Although Fiona begs Carl to betray his gang associates to receive a lesser sentence, Carl refuses as he wants the "street cred" juvie will give him.
 He is later accepted by the gang for his loyalty.